soasme/nim-markdown/README.md

 Notes:

-- [ ] The library `nim-markdown` was originally developed based on a loose set of markdown features.
+- **Important**: The library `nim-markdown` was originally developed for parsing a loose set of markdown features.
 As proposed in [#4](https://github.com/soasme/nim-markdown/issues/4), the [GFM](https://github.github.com/gfm/) will be the cornerstone.
 As of now, the library implements a mixture of the old style and the new style.
 The goal of v1.0.0 is to fully support GFM.
+- Currently, nim-markdown converts tab to four whitespaces.
+It'll be fixed in the future.
+- nim-markdown uses the built-in library `htmlparser` for parsing HTML5 entity names.
+Some entities are not properly supported, such as `&ngE;`.
+It'll need to be fixed from the nim-lang std code.

 Features: